pmean/build-website/text/04/conflict-book-review.md

 conclusions drawn.

-All of us will admit that conflicts of interest can influence other people\'s judgments, but as Boyd points out in a 2003 article in Acad Med [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=12915362&dopt=Abstract), we as individuals stubbornly cling to the belief that we can rise above
+All of us will admit that conflicts of interest can influence other people's judgments, but as Boyd points out in a 2003 article in Acad Med [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=12915362&dopt=Abstract), we as individuals stubbornly cling to the belief that we can rise above